-Showing the butterfly in his
+Showing the butterfly in his habitat.

 Clossiana selene, Small Pearl-bordered Fritillary